 Gadgets & Cuina is well priced too.
 It is where I ended up buying the Lékué Steam Case and it was the cheapest place I found.
 I also picked up two of these great little egg cooking things.
 They also have a stall in the Boqueria you can check out and another shop in L’illa on Diagonal.

 Zwilling J.A.
 Henckels

-Back down in the old town is the Zwilling J.A.
-Henckels store (c/ Pi, 16).
+The Zwilling J.A.
+Henckels flagship store is on Diagonal near Balmes (Avda.
+Diagonal, 407).
 This German brand has been around since the 18th century.
 Zwilling J.A.
 Henckels specialises in quality knives which they let you try out in store on a range of unsuspecting vegetables.
 The company has purchased the French Staub cast iron cookware brand, and from Belgium the Demeyere stainless steel cookware company.
 They also have a range of Japanese knives.

 Everything in this shop is of the highest quality.
 If you like kitchen stuff, you’ll love this shop.

 My local department store at one time, El Corte Inglés on Plaça de Catalunya has a big selection of all types of kitchenware on the 5th floor.
 Departments stores are all well and good if you’re there for other things too.
 But I want that specialist store that is, well, a bit special I guess.
 And plus, who wants to traipse up to the 5th floor, especially when the Catalans don’t quite seem to have grasped basic escalator etiquette.
 Worth a visit though if you’re there.

 I’ve been to a couple of great little shops in Gràcia but I can’t remember the names of them.
 I’m sure there are plenty more around town as well.
 The old town is full of ferreteria’s (hardware shops) where you can get all kinds of paella pans and the like.
 But the shops above are definitely worth a visit.